 King’s Cross Station

-King’s Cross station, also know as London King’s Cross is a Central London railway station.
-With several lines serving King’s Cross St Pancras Underground Tube Station; Circle, Hammersmith & City, Metropolitan, Northern (Bank branch), Piccadilly and Victoria.
+King’s Cross station, also known as London King’s Cross is a Central London railway station.
+With several lines serving King’s Cross St Pancras Underground Tube Station; Circle, Hammersmith & City, Metropolitan, Northern (Bank branch), Piccadilly, and Victoria.
 You can easily reach all of London.
 We’ve got your bag no matter where you go!

-St Pancras International Station for the Eurostar is located just next to King’s Cross station as well: it takes you just 2 minutes on foot (500 metres).
+St Pancras International Station for the Eurostar is located just next to King’s Cross station as well: it takes you just 2 minutes on foot (500 meters).

 You’ll find several tourist attractions near King’s Cross Station including The British Library and Regent’s Park.